molo17inc/gluesync-bootstrapper/README.md

 - Flexible polling intervals and batch processing
 - TTL (Time To Live) management for target documents
 - Type-safe column mapping and transformation
+- Automated scheduling for entities and pipelines via Chronos integration

 ## Configuration